 Complex Birth Injury Cases Involving Skull Fracture

-From offices in Cincinnati, Chagrin Falls, Cleveland, Chesterland and Columbus, Crandall & Pera Law’s team of Ohio birth injury attorneys and Registered Nurses has helped numerous Ohio families whose children sustained skull fractures during labor or delivery.
+Crandall & Pera Law’s team of skilled attorneys and registered nurses has helped numerous families whose children sustained these serious injuries.
 We evaluate our clients’ cases not just with legal expertise, but also with sympathetic understanding.
-Our lawyers’ past experience defending medical malpractice cases places them in a strong position when it comes to anticipating issues likely to arise in a courtroom and formulating strategies in response to them.
-We go the extra mile to obtain fair compensation for clients whose children require costly, specialized treatment and education because of medical malpractice injury at birth.
+Our lawyers’ past experience defending medical malpractice cases places them in a strong position when it comes to anticipating issues likely to arise in a courtroom and staying on offensive rather than defense.

 - Negligent use of instruments such as obstetric forceps and vacuum extractors.

 - Cephalohematoma, a condition in which blood accumulates under the fetal scalp, is undiagnosed.
-As the area between the scalp and the skull fills with blood, pressure causes the skull to fracture and the brain to be damaged.
+As the area between the scalp and the skull fills with blood, pressure causes the skull to fracture and the brain to damage.

 Skull fractures may also result from the effects of maternal disease on the processes of labor and birth.
 An incomplete or incorrect medical history can leave a doctor unaware of conditions that are likely to cause birth complications like fetal skull fracture.

 Crandall & Pera Law has helped families throughout Ohio whose children have sustained birth injuries.
-Our team of Registered Nurses and medical malpractice lawyers has secured millions of dollars in verdicts and settlements for our clients.
-If your family is suffering because medical negligence has harmed your child, please call us at once.
-We want to help.
+Our team of registered nurses and medical malpractice lawyers has secured millions of dollars in verdicts and settlements for past clients.